Minneapolis Food Action Plan

 - July 24, 2019 – Topic 2: Diets & Community Demand, East Side Neighborhood Services, 1700 2nd Street NE, Minneapolis

-- March 11, 2020 - Topic 6: All topics together with Governance, Finance & Implementation
+- March 11, 2020 - Topic 6: All topics together with Governance, Finance & Implementation, location to be determined

 30-minute debrief/reflection sessions will occur at Food Council meetings on June 12, August 14, October 16, December 11, February 2020, and April 2020.
 Outcome categories for all topic areas: Equity, Greenhouse Gas Emissions, Climate Resilience, Other Environmental, Health & Well-being, Economy